lhico/roms_idealized_exps/experiments/experiment03/README.md

 ## 5. Set up analytical fields
 ### 5.1 Fortran switches
  The command `export   ROMS_APPLICATION=WINDS_PARALLEL` sets a switch that is used in the fortran scripts in `$PROJECT_PATH/functionals`.
-The following code snippet from `ana_smflux.h` exemplifies how the switch work:
+The following code snippet from `ana_smflux.h` exemplifies how the switch work (we added the switch at an appropriate location):

 ```
 !-----------------------------------------------------------------------